Jewbasaurus/executive_functions_experiments/README.md

 #### TODO:

-1. Place texts better on screen
+1. Place texts better on screen | DONE

+# Known Issues

+1. The fullscreen might get cropped if Windows visual scaling is set to anything other than 100%.
+2. The Saccades experiments takes quite some time to boot up for some reason.
+Maybe there are lots of visual objects being created in the beggining.
+3. The texts are still not ideally in the center of the screen.